Brothers Charged With Brutal Rape, Murder Of Teenage Boy Lured Into The Woods And Beaten To Death

 “I think any community would say that’s not supposed to happen here.
 We’re small.
 We’re supposed to be protected from that kind of stuff.
 We’re small town USA, that stuff doesn’t happen here.
 And all of sudden it happens and you’re shocked.
 And you’re shocked.
 And you’re scared.
 And you’re shocked and you’re scared some more.
 And you grieve and then you try to build your life back together.
 And as parents, we just kind of tell our kids, we’ll be OK and we will move forward.
 And as a school, we support our kids.”

 Friends described Benjamin as “a bright, shining soul” and “always joking.”
-Another said, “If you ever needed something he was there.
+Another said, “if you ever needed something he was there.
 He’d give you the shirt off his back.”

 Jonathon Adamson and Benito Marquez are being held on $10 million bail.
 Neither has entered a plea at this time.